AnneEnglish/Portfolio-1/README.md

 ### Imagery

-Images used on this site are from Shutterstock or Adobestock (I own account with them and I am signed up for a free trial with them.)
+Images used on this site are from Shutterstock or Adobestock (I own an account with them and I am signed up for a free trial with them.)
 The background images for beaches.html and trails.html are from google images.
 I have also credited these in the credit section with a link to the images.

 ### Features